The Attractor-Cycle Notation for Finite Transformations: Abstract

 \section{Abstract}

 We describe a new notation for finite transformations.
-This compact notation extends the orbit-cycle notation for permutations and builds upon existing notations.
+This attractor-cycle notation extends the orbit-cycle notation for permutations and builds upon existing transformation notations.
+How the basins of attraction of a finite transformation flow into permuted orbit cycles is visible from the notation.
 It gives insight into the structure of transformations and reduces the length of expressions without increasing the number of types of symbols.